 Low Carb Parmesan Dijon Pork Tenderloin

 This baked pork tenderloin recipe is an off-shoot of my very popular Parmesan Dijon pork chops recipe.
-With a couple of minor modifications it translates very well to the tenderloin and is easier to make because it’s a single piece of meat so the final step before cooking goes much faster.
+With a couple of minor modifications it translates very well to this tenderloin recipe and is easier to make because it’s a single piece of meat so the final step before cooking goes much faster.

 Because of our rather limited vegetable palette, it’s quite a challenge to add some variety without a lot of effort.
 It’s really easy to pop open a can of their favorite and just not even deal with it.
 But I’d like to at least try to expose them to some different tastes and textures.
 Not to mention keep us from getting bored with our meals.